bluesky66-dev/kibana/x-pack/plugins/security_solution/README.md

 # Security Solution

-Welcome to the Kibana Security Solution plugin!
+Welcome to the HyperSec Kibana Security Solution plugin!
 This README will go over getting started with development and testing.

 ## Development